image

 Individual Income Tax

-An individual’s income is subject to 5% to 35% of progressive income tax rates.
+An individual’s income is subject to 5 percent to 35 percent of progressive income tax rates.

 Expatriate workers need to know that personal income tax (PIT) in Indonesia is determined through a self-assessment scheme.